If you’re not using Google Analytics for your blog then you definitely should be. All bloggers should use Google Analytics.

 If most of your traffic is coming from Twitter and not much at all from Facebook despite lots of posts there, then maybe you should focus your time on Twitter.
 Or, if you are joining lots of linkys it’s very handy to see which ones are sending visitors your way and which ones may not be worth your effort.

 How many Blog Posts are your visitors Reading?

-The number of Sessions (visitors) are obviously good to know so that you can tell how many people are coming to your blog in a given time period.
+The number of Sessions (visitors) is obviously good to know so that you can tell how many people are coming to your blog in a given time period.
 However, the number of Pageviews can often be more important.
-This stat is pretty self explanatory, it tells you how many times pages on your site have been viewed.
+This stat is pretty self-explanatory, it tells you how many times pages on your site have been viewed.

 The Pages/Session stat tells you the average number of pages a person looks at in one visit to your blog and the Average Session Duration will tell you how long people are spending on your blog.
-Sometimes a high session duration could mean that the visitor is searching a website and struggling to find something, but on a blog it’s usually a good thing.
+Sometimes a high session duration could mean that the visitor is searching the website and struggling to find something, but on a blog, it’s usually a good thing.